Publicado en

 DPP by Industry

-Priority Industry Current Status DPP Focus
+Priority Industry Current Status (2025) DPP Focus

-🟡 Medium Chemicals Expected Environmental impact, end-of-life
+🟡 Medium Chemicals Planned Environmental impact, end of life

-❌ Exempt Food and Pharmaceuticals Currently exempt No DPP requirements
+❌ Exempt Food and pharmaceuticals Currently exempt No DPP requirements

 Technical requirements and business readiness for the DPP